Cable-s/RandomProcessing/README.md

 RandomPi - I calculate Pi from random numbers using the probility that two random numbers being corpime equaling 6 / PI^2

+Terrain_Generator - 2D terrain generator using perlin noise to move a line up or down and left or right at each point

 sketch_2DicePlot - Rolling 2 dice, adding the rolls, and plotting the results on a graph to see which is the most common number when rolling said two dice